econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 \end{align}
 Rather than scaling warm glow utility with $\alpha$, we instead can interpret $\gamma$ and $\kappa$ as describing the "consumption function at death": this person acts *as if* just after they die, they will consume one last time according to $\cNrm = \gamma \aNrm + \kappa$, and derive utility from it.
 Thus $\gamma $ can be labeled as the "bequest MPC" and $\kappa $ is the "bequest intercept".[^other_beq_param]

 [^other_beq_param]: There is another way to re-parameterize the bequest motive that provides a third interpretation: a characterization of the optimal consumption function when the agent is *guaranteed* to die at the end of the period.
 This function is defined by two values: the level of market resources $m$ below which this person would consume everything (i.e. the bequest motive does not bind) and the constant MPC above that level as they allocate a constant fraction of additional resources to their bequest.
-The "terminal MPC" from that parameterization is very closely related to the "bequest MPC" $\gamma $ that we have estimated, and the "terminal kink point" is identical to our estimated "bequest intercept" $\kappa $.
+The "terminal MPC" from that parameterization is very closely related to the "bequest MPC" $\gamma $ that we have estimated, and the "terminal kink point" is identical to our estimated "bequest intercept" $\kappa$.

 According to the evidence from historian Fredrick Cople @jaherGilded's chronicle of the behavior of the richest Americans since the Revolution, the bequest motive seems unlikely to be an important motivation, at least according to their own words.
 Jaher presents a feast of quotations articulating a host of motivations for extreme wealth accumulation; but among their many explanations of their behavior, almost none of the tycoons under study mention anything resembling the bequest motive as formulated in the standard academic life cycle literature.